CX-0012 Business Partner Data Pool API v5.1.1

 2.2.2 AVAILABLE DATA TYPES

 The API MUST use JSON as the payload format transported via HTTP.
-Other formats MAY be added.
-These are then, however, OPTIONAL.
+Other formats are OPTIONAL.

 2.2.3 DATA ASSET STRUCTURE

-The following data assets MUST be registered at the Core Service Provider so that the Catena-X Member can negotiate an API usage contract with the Core Service Provider and access the BPDM Pool (hosted by the Core Service Provider) through these assets 8:
+The following data assets MUST be registered at the Core Service Provider so that the data space participant can negotiate an API usage contract based on the mentioned usage purpose with the Core Service Provider and access the Pool API (hosted by the Core Service Provider) through these assets 5:

-Read access for legal entities, sites and address MUST be restricted to Catena-X Member data (see the corresponding attribute for legal entity, site and address), because the Pool may also contain legal entities, sites and address, which are not owned by Catena-X Members.
+Read access for legal entities, sites and addresses MUST be restricted to data space participant data (see the corresponding attribute for legal entity, site and address), because the Business Partner Data Pool may also contain legal entities, sites and addresses, which are not owned by data space participants.

-Write resources (create and update) of the Pool API MUST NOT be called from outside of the Catena-X operating environment.
+Write resources (create and update) of the Pool API MUST NOT be called from outside of the data space operating environment.
 Consequently, data assets for them are NOT REQUIRED.

 {